David-Lor/MQTT2ETCD/README.md

 Having the order/context level at the end would be (personally) prefered, but would cause trouble with the MQTT wildcard pattern for subscribing to the `put` order topics while supporting ETCD keys with `/`.

+An additional topic for status about the MQTT2ETCD service (on-connect and LWT messages) get published on the Status topic (`mqtt2etcd/status` by default).

 ### MQTT2ETCD (PUT)

 - Default topic is `mqtt2etcd/put/{key}`, being `{key}` the full ETCD key of the entry